Eikix/zkuniversity/week2/assignment/README.md

-# Welcome to Assignment no. 2, week 2 of zkUniversity, by Harmony One.
-I'm Elias, and this is my attempt at this challenge. :rocket: :rocket: :lightbulb:
+## :rocket: :rocket: Welcome to Assignment no. 2, week 2 of zkUniversity, by Harmony One.
+I'm Elias, and this is my attempt at this challenge. :rocket: :rocket:

 ---